fmerg/vsslib/README.md

 }
 ```

-### Recovery with accurate blaming
+#### Recovery with accurate blaming

-For security investigation purposes, the combiner may want to trace potentially
+For security investigation purposes, the combiner may want to trace
 cheating shareholders.
 This presupposes that the recovery operation completes
 irrespective of potential verification failures and malicious shareholders are listed
 in a blame index.